 What is a Comprehensive Budget?

-Recurring income consists of interest income, rentals from the property, etc. Recurring expenditure may be in the form of salaries, interest on loans, electricity bills, other administrative expenditures, etc. Example of a non-recurring expenditure can be repair or replacement of major machinery or its part, purchase of durables for business, etc. In other words, as the name suggests, it is a budget incorporating all the financial aspects of the business.
+Recurring income consists of interest income, rentals from the property, etc. Recurring expenditure may be in the form of salaries, interest on loans, electricity bills, other administrative expenditures, etc. An example of a non-recurring expenditure can be the repair or replacement of major machinery or its part, purchase of durables for business, etc. In other words, as the name suggests, it is a budget incorporating all the financial aspects of the business.

 Recurring and non-recurring income and expenditure are also differentiated on the basis of their time frames.
-Recurring items repeatedly occur and within a short span of time.
+Recurring items repeatedly occur within a short span of time.
 Hence, they require short-term planning.
-On the other hand, non-recurring items do not occur frequently and, thus, require long-term planning.
+On the other hand, non-recurring items do not happen frequently and, thus, require long-term planning.
 Both categories of items require different business strategies with different goals.

 Components of a Comprehensive Budget

 There are two primary components of a comprehensive budget based on recurring items for short-term goals and non-recurring items for long-term goals.

 The operating budget is usually a short-term budget.
 Moreover, it covers the estimates of all the recurring items, which may be income or expenses.
 It is easy to do their forecasting and counting.
 This budget comprises:

 - Sales forecast and sales budget

 The capital budget is a forecast of long-term non-recurring financial elements such as investments, capital expenditure on replacements and additions, etc. The financial budget portion consists of the following: